grafana/agent/production/README.md

 These guides help you get up and running with the Agent and Grafana Cloud, and include sample ConfigMaps.

 You can find them in the [Grafana Cloud documentation](https://grafana.com/docs/grafana-cloud/quickstart/agent-k8s/)

+## Agent Operator Helm quickstart guide

+This guide will show you how to deploy the [Grafana Agent Operator](../docs/operator/_index.md) into your Kubernetes cluster using the [grafana-agent-operator Helm chart](https://github.com/grafana/helm-charts/tree/main/charts/agent-operator).

+You'll also deploy the following custom resources (CRs):
+- A `GrafanaAgent` resource, which discovers one or more `MetricsInstance` and `LogsInstances` resources.
+- A `MetricsInstance` resource that defines where to ship collected metrics.
+- A `ServiceMonitor` resource to collect cAdvisor and kubelet metrics.
+- A `LogsInstance` resource that defines where to ship collected logs.
+- A `PodLogs` resource to collect container logs from Kubernetes Pods.

+You can find the guide [here](../docs/operator/helm-getting-started.md).

 ## Build the Agent from source